 The crust has a bit of cinnamon for extra flavor.

-The filling is rich with creamy buttermilk, with added flavor from lemon and vanilla.
+The filling is rich with creamy buttermilk, plus added flavor from lemon and vanilla.
+So velvety and delicious.

 - 1/2 teaspoon salt

 - 1/2 teaspoon ground cinnamon

 - 1/2 teaspoon sugar